Picture of horse with the color palomino outside in the fog.

 PSSM1 (Polysaccharide Storage Myopathy)

-PSSM1 is an autosomal dominant muscle disease that affects several breeds.
-Due to abnormal glycogen storage in the muscles, affected horses exhibit symptoms such as lameness, movement disorders, muscle stiffness and sweating.
-When the trait is dominant, only one trait is needed for the horse to show symptoms.
+PSSM1 is an autosomal dominant muscle disease affecting multiple breeds.
+Due to an abnormal glycogen storage in the muscles, affected horses exhibit symptoms such as cross paralysis, movement disorders, muscle stiffness and sweating.
+Horses with one copy of the mutation (heterozygous) may show symptoms of disease and horses with two copies may be more severely affected.

 HYPP (Hyperkalemic Periodic Paralysis)

-Hypp is a muscle disease with dominant inheritance that affects Quarter horses.
+Hypp is a muscular disease with dominant inheritance affecting Quarter horses.
 Horses with HYPP are hypersensitive to potassium.
-If the potassium levels in the blood become too high, the horse may show symptoms such as seizures and paralysis, which can lead to cardiac arrest.
-As the trait is dominant, one trait is enough for the horse to show symptoms.
+If the potassium levels in the blood become too high, the horse may exhibit symptoms such as cramps and paralysis which can lead to cardiac arrest.
+Heterozygous horses (one copy) are affected by the disease but homozygous (two copies) horses are more severely affected.

 LFS (Lavender Foal Syndrome)

-LFS is an autosomal recessive disease affecting Arabian fullbodies (and Arabian crosses).
-Foals with LFS are born weak, with difficulty standing up, and exhibit convulsive seizures in which the legs, neck and back are stretched.
+LFS is an autosomal recessive disease affecting Arabian horses.
+Two copies of the mutation are needed to cause the disorder.
+Carriers do not show any symptoms.
+Foals with LFS are born weak, with difficulty getting up and exhibit spasmodic seizures where legs, neck and back are stretched.
 They typically have a diluted coat color.
-Foals die or are euthanized soon after birth as there is no cure.
+There is no cure for the disease and affected foals will have to be euthanized.

 Horse colors are influenced by several hereditary factors.
 Genetically, all horses are basically black or red (fux).
 The brown color is created when a genetic modifier, the agouti gene, acts on the black color.
 All other colors are created by additional genes acting on these basic colors.
 The majority of horse colors can be determined by the phenotype (appearance), but sometimes genetic tests can help to define difficult-to-interpret colors or to find out possible colors of the horse's offspring.